swup swup Accessibility Plugin

 content:focus

-Executes the focussing of the new main content container.
+Executes the focussing of the new page.

 swup.hooks.on('content:focus', () => console.log('New content received focus'));